The history of this trail dates back to the

 our walks have no religious focus.
 For those who wish, a "Testimonium" certificate is

-available at St Peter's for anyone who has walked the
+available at St Peter's for anyone who walks the

-last 100 km (it is permissible to travel by bus from
+last 100 km (it is permissible to travel by bus when

 Level of Difficulty: The terrain

-is varied through pretty farmland, forests, national parks and
+is varied through rolling farmland, forests, national parks and

 available at various junctions along the way.